psyc-201/henderson2025/README.md

 cd henderson2025
 ```

-2. Download the original authors’ helper function code (`code_utils`) from their [GitHub repo](https://github.com/mmhenderson/shapeDim) and place it in the top layer of the repo directory.
+2. Download the original authors’ helper function code folder (`code_utils`) from their [GitHub repo](https://github.com/mmhenderson/shapeDim) and place it in the top layer of the repo directory.

-3. Create a folder called `data` inside this directory.
+3. Create a folder called `data` also inside the top layer of this directory.
 Within `data`, make subfolders named `Samples` and `DataBehavior`.

 4. Download the data files from the authors’ [OSF repo](https://osf.io/fa8jk/) and move them into the appropriate folders: